stagerightlabs/laravel-jwt-server/readme.md

 ### Vue.js

-This project does not yet have any unit tests for the Vue.js components, but hopefully I can add those at a later date.
+This project does not yet have any unit tests for the Vue.js components, but hopefully I will add those down the road.

+## Notes

+### CORS and CSRF Protection

+As you [can see here](app/Http/Middleware/VerifyCsrfToken.php#L15), we are explicitly disabling Laravel's built-in CSRF protection for the API endpoints.
+To compensate that, we use the [barryvdh/laravel-cors](https://packagist.org/packages/barryvdh/laravel-cors) package to set up a Cross Origin Resource Sharing whitelist.
+In this case we are using the "FRONTEND_URL" value in the `.env` file as the whitelisted domain.